advanced-security/secret-scanning-custom-patterns/password_store/README.md

 ## Arc

 Arc password stores are created by the Arc open source software (https://github.com/evilsocket/arc).
 They are AES encrypted, but should not be stored in shared repositories.
+*version: v0.1*

+**Comments / Notes:**

+- This spots `meta.json` files created by Arc, not the secrets themselves
+- The encrypted secrets will be in a numbered directory below the detected `meta.json` file
+- This can also spot uncompressed tar file backups created by Arc

 <details>
 <summary>Pattern Format</summary>